lmmx/talk-transcripts/Nanopore/NoThanksIveAlreadyGotOne.md

 ## See also

+* Brief [blog post](http://biochemistri.es/no-thanks-nanopore-transcript) with the talk and link to this transcript, outlining some highlights

 * [Oxford's "No thanks, I've already got one"](http://omicsomics.blogspot.co.uk/2016/03/oxfords-no-thanks-ive-already-got-one.html) by Keith Robison
   * [Reference on FNNs, RNNS, LSTM and BLSTM](http://cse.iitkgp.ac.in/~psraja/FNNs%20,RNNs%20,LSTM%20and%20BLSTM.pdf) Keith recommends